biodiversitygenomicsoulu/How-To-Do-Stuff/5_shipping_research_samples.md

 >
 > **(2)** Book your ticket and then inform your airline with you booking number about the dry ice in you baggage.
 Ask for a clearence document and print it - airport staff might already ask you for allowence before boarding.
 >
 > **Note:** Consider that your checked baggage could get lost during transit.
-It is advisable to transport the samples as carry-on baggage if the coolant will not last for the entire scheduled travel duration.
+It is advisable to transport the samples as carry-on baggage if the coolant will not last beyond the scheduled travel duration.
 >
 > ###### **5.1.1.6.1.4.3 Cooling packs**
 >